phrh/PredRAD/README.md

-- **pattern_for_genome_paper.sh**.
+- **restriction_site_search.sh**.
 This shell script will search all the restriction sites from the input file (patternfilename) in every genome from the input file (genomefilename).
 As a result the script provides the following files:

 	- ALL.aligned.txt, ALL.failed.txt, ALL.processed.txt,  ALL.suppressed.txt - each file with a table summarizing bowtie output(reads aligned, failed, processed and suppressed) for each genome.
 	- ALL.count.txt - contains a table with the number of restriciton sites found in each genome